Run Dem Crew

 Run Dem Crew is a London based running crew founded in 2007 by DJ, poet and youth mentor Charlie Dark as “a running club for people who don’t consider themselves runners”.
 Their name is derived from the reggae group Scare Dem Crew.
 The crew originated with Dark and his mates running around east London but has since grown to several hundred people who meet every Tuesday.
 As a group they choose to differentiate themselves from a traditional running club as they are not registered with England Athletics and the emphasis is on family and community.
 Run Dem Crew are committed to change and work closely with young people across London providing mentoring and advice along with the opportunity to explore London in a safe, unique, positive and supportive environment.
 The crew are currently based at the Lululemon Store in Spitalfields Market.

 Traditionally the group ran in speed groups such as Tortoises, Greyhounds, Hares, Cheetahs and Elites.
 Dark has recently foregone this method to focus on community culture at Brixton Street Gym.

 Charlie Dark is also a Lululemon Global Running Ambassador, and has received a Points of Light award from the UK prime minister Theresa May for his dedication to establishing the alternative running community.

 Run Dem Crew Youngers

 Charlie Dark has also created the Run Dem crew Youngers initiative, which brings the Run Dem Crew message and ethos to young people in London, giving them the tools and confidence to grow and change their lives and their community for the better.

-Run Dem Crew is a mix of urban teenagers and positive-minded adults from all walks of life.
-Charlie as a founder and the group work hard to transform Britain's urban culture, replacing the dangerous and destructive values of the street-gang mentality with a sense of optimism and opportunity.
+Run Dem Crew is a mix of urban teenagers and positive-minded adults from a range of backgrounds.
+Charlie, as founder and the group work to transform aspects of Britain's urban culture, seeking to replace the values associated with street-gang mentality with a sense of optimism and opportunity.